 The Right CMMS Solution For You

 MicroMain offers a range of products designed for our unique customers.
 From the one man shop, to a multi-million square foot facility, our products can handle it.
 Maintenance Basic is ideal for small-medium sizes businesses and features the same great user-friendly interface and comprehensive work order functionality.
 Maintenance Premium is our most popular product, offering advanced reporting, fleet management capabilities.
 Maintenance Healthcare provides additional healthcare functionality for hospitals and medical facilities.
-Ask about our low-cost SaaS offering that starts at just $44* per month per user.
 A CMMS, or Computerized Maintenance Management System, is software designed to simplify maintenance management.
 CMMS solutions empower organizations by streamlining work order management, optimizing preventive maintenance tasks, generating valuable reports, and much more.

 Related CMMS Resources